b310-digital/teammapper/README.md

     ```bash
     docker-compose --file docker-compose-prod.yml --env-file .env.prod up -d --force-recreate
     ```

-    You might need to start it twice as on the initial time the database is created by the postgres image.
+    *Attention*: For the first time (without any db existing) you actually might need to start the containers twice as on the initial run the database is created within the postgres container.
+    As the database is missing, the migrations in the app container will fail.
+On the second start though, the database exists and migrations will pass:

+    ```
+    docker-compose --file docker-compose-prod.yml --env-file .env.prod up -d --force-recreate
+    docker-compose --file docker-compose-prod.yml --env-file .env.prod down
+    docker-compose --file docker-compose-prod.yml --env-file .env.prod up -d
+    ```

     If you want to remove old data, including cached node packages and stored databases (DANGER!):